wutianze/ComP/ros2/README.md

 # distribtion
 - talker(sleep ms, msg size); listen_talker(); listener().
-- talker parameters: 1: sleep time in ms, the sleep time=the param, you should set talker's sleep time in when run talker node; 3: msg size;
+- talker parameters: 1: sleep time in ms, the sleep time=the param, you should set talker's sleep time in when run talker node; 2: msg size;
-- Start the talker node with the command: ros2 run simple_distrib 1(sleep ms) 1048576(msg size), and start listen_talker with command: ros2 run simple_distrib listener, and listen_talker with command: ros2 run simple_distrib listen_talker
+- Start the talker node with the command: ros2 run simple_distrib 1(sleep ms) 1048576(msg size), and start listen_talker with command: ros2 run simple_distrib listen_talker, and listener with command: ros2 run simple_distrib listener
-- To start the distribution exp, you should shart talker and listener nodes on one machine, and start listen_talker on aonther machine,while the two machines must be in one network.
-If you want to test distribute codes only in one machine, you'd better close your network first, and then start all three nodes in the machine;
+- To start the distribution exp, you should shart talker and listener nodes on one machine, and start listen_talker on aonther machine, and the two machines must be in one network.
+If you want to test distribute codes only in one machine, you'd better close the machine network first, and then start all three nodes in it.

 # DDS
 - the default communication method is rtps，you can change the qos config in the code，detail in [pre-set config](https://github.com/ros2/rmw/blob/master/rmw/include/rmw/qos_profiles.h) and [How to set in ROS2](https://docs.ros2.org/latest/api/rclcpp/classrclcpp_1_1QoS.html#details)